Darko28/VCA-Net/README.md

 </div>
 <br />

-* I may update this repo with a simple iOS demo app in the near future.
+* I may update this repo (or create a second repo) with a simple iOS demo app in the near future.
 <br />

 <!-- ![image](pics/ss2.jpg) -->